botman99/AeonProfiler/UserGuide.md

 #### Saving the profiler data
 You can save the currently captured profiler data to a file and then load it up again using the AeonWin.exe application for later analysis by using the **File -> Save** menu item.
 Use **File -> Load** when running the AeonWin.exe application to load the saved profiler data.

+Note: The AeonWin.exe application requires the AeonProfiler.dll file be in the same folder (since AeonWin.exe loads AeonProfiler.dll to display the saved profiler data).

 ![save_profile](https://github.com/botman99/AeonProfiler/raw/master/img/SaveProfilerData.png)